mariussturm/nagios-zmq/README.md

 	./zmq_client

-set in your nagios.cfg
+Add the broker module to your `nagios.cfg`.

 	broker_module=/var/lib/nagios3/nagios-zmq.o

-Outgonig messages are on port 6666 and incoming messages can send to port 5555.
+* Subscribe to outgoing messages on port 6666.
+* Send incoming messages to port 5555.